jhay122514/Omnimark/README.md

 ## Next Steps

-* Upgrade to V8: I plan to move this code to Omnimark V8 (which is already in production).
-* Simplify: I will use the new features in V8 to make these tools faster and easier to maintain.
+* Migrate to Omnimark V8, to utilize its features such as sink/source*
 * Group them?